kaushikdas0/native-react-native-cordova/README.md

-## How to choose between Native vs React Native vs HTML5 Hybrid
+## How to choose between Native vs React Native vs HTML5 Hybrid?

 The favourite question of 2017 for the developer world i guess :)